kosto238/anyxel2csv/README.md

 3) FastExcel (edu.npu.fastexcel, modified)

-The idea is that no one of these libraries can`t read any excel by itself only, but bunch of the can.
+The idea is that no one of these libraries can`t read any excel by itself only, but bunch of them can.
 So we've built a chain where if one them fail's - another one trying to do the job)